tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Birthing a Graphic Archive of Memory.md

 	- Only shows women when they are vietnamese prostitutes or american nurses
 - Big comparison of lost children to the loss of a war
 	- How do we live on after a lost child
-	- Themes of "bleeding" watercolor in the art
+	- Themes of "bleeding" watercolor in the artstyle
+-